ukrishnas/LPSharp/LPBench/README.md

 ```
 $ python plot_lpbench.py --help  # for usage
-$ python plot_lpbench.py wanlpv2_results.csv --baseline Msf_i7 --measurements ClpDual_i7 ClpPrimal_i7 ClpDualCrash_i7 ClpPrimalIdiot_i7 GlopPrimal_i7 GlopDual_i7
+$ python plot_lpbench.py wanlpv2_results.csv --baseline Msf_i7 --measurements ClpDual_i7 ClpPrimal_i7 ClpDualCrash_i7 ClpPrimalIdiot_i7 GlopPrimal_i7 GlopDualPerturb_i7
 ```

 - MSF times are for primal simplex.
-Its dual simplex exceeded solve time limits and likely needs non-default settings.
+Its dual simplex exceeded solve time limits.
   MSF primal simplex is the reference for all speedup ratios even if the target solver uses dual simplex.
-- Both CLP and GLOP solve all 29 models.
+- Both CLP and GLOP solved all 29 models with default and modified settings.
 - CLP dual with default settings uses all slacks starting basis that converges more slowly for the sonal-maxmin[0-5].mps models.
 Using the crash starting basis method is faster by 40%.
 CLP primal automatically selects from three starting basis methods.
-Fixing it to Idiot starting basis gives a small speedup of 10% that is not worth the loss of flexibility.
+Fixing it to Idiot starting basis gives a smaller speedup of 10%.
 - CLP message handler has two log level controls.
 One of them is a facility based logger and it affects wall clock time.
 This has been turned off in CoinWrap.
-- GLOP times for primal simplex and if no LP algorithm is specified are the same.
-GLOP can automatically switch between primal and dual based the model shape and other characteristics.
-- GLOP dual times are from two different settings.
-For minimize problems, they use default solver settings.
-For max-min problems, they use custom perturbation cost settings.
-This was needed because of the nature of the model and default settings cause the solver to not converge.
-The settings are tuned for the max-min models only (they make other models run slower).
+- GLOP can automatically switch between primal and dual based on the model shape and other characteristics.
+It prefers primal simplex for the models in this benchmark.
+Its dual simplex could not solve the max-min models with default settings.
+Due to the nature of the model, different perturbation cost settings are needed to make the code choose to perturb the model when the infeasibilities are high.
+The modified perturbation settings help the max-min models but penalize the other models.
+However, we have kept the modified settings for all models since our benchmark criterion is that same settings should be used for all models.
 The custom settings were done using `glopsolve`.
   ```
   parameters->set_perturb_costs_in_dual_simplex(true);
   parameters->set_relative_cost_perturbation(1e3);